 Here the research suggests that caffeine can negative effects on blood sugar levels, which could then have the effect of making it harder for you to get and stay in ketosis as well.

-Now, if you are following a proper ketogenic diet and are not eating many carbohydrates in your diet (as you should be), then you aren’t going to have much to make blood glucose rise with.
+If you are following a proper ketogenic diet and are not eating many carbohydrates in your diet, you aren’t going to have much to make blood glucose rise with.

 So in this scenario, chances are the caffeine won’t be that detrimental.

-But if your body hasn’t fully adapted to being in ketosis yet or you are eating a meal that does contain some carbohydrates (from vegetables or otherwise), this may be good reason to consider forgoing caffeine.
+But if your body hasn’t fully adapted to being in ketosis yet, or you’re eating a meal that contains some carbohydrates, this may be a good reason to consider forgoing caffeine.